- Our Work

 - Reports and Publications

-Since 1986, the percentage of people living in poverty in Vietnam has dropped from 78 percent to about 14 percent—the most rapid sustained decline in poverty of any country on record.
+Since 1986, the percentage of people living in poverty in Vietnam has dropped from 78 percent to about 14 percent - the most rapid sustained decline in poverty of any country on record.
 Nevertheless, persistent pockets of poverty still exist throughout the country in communities that are vulnerable or marginalized, including rural communities in the Central Highlands and Mekong Delta and urban poor.
 Our programs also assist underrepresented populations such as ethnic minority groups and lesbian, gay, bisexual and transgender communities, victims of human trafficking as well as people affected by natural disasters.

 We assist families affected by natural disasters such as floods and typhoons, reduce vulnerability of urban communities through better disaster preparedness and mitigation and improve the capacity of first responders and health care facilities to better manage emergencies and mass casualty events, with the aim of reducing mortality and increasing the survival rate of disaster victims.

 Since 2000, USAID, through the Office of U.S. Foreign Disaster Assistance, has provided approximately $12 million in disaster response, preparedness and risk reduction assistance in Vietnam.
 USAID has also responded to annual disasters in Vietnam.
 USAID-supported disaster relief efforts are closely coordinated with and directly support the Government of Vietnam’s relief efforts.